Sabrina: The Animated Series: Reception

 Common Sense Media gave the series a three out of five stars and said, "Parents need to know that this tween cartoon -- a spin-off of the live-action sitcom Sabrina, the Teenage Witch -- features similar lighthearted witch humor.
 Storylines focus on the trials and tribulations of being a tween: friendships, school assignments, and dealing with increasing responsibility.
 Many of the characters set positive examples of what it means to be a good friend."

 Merchandise

 Viacom Consumer Products and DIC Entertainment co-released merchandise based on the series.

-An 11-inch Sabrina fashion doll was released by the company Bambola.
+An 11-inch Sabrina fashion doll was released by the company Play Along.
 Several other small plastic toys, including a few figurines and a Polly Pocket-esque Sabrina doll were sold in stores while the series was in production.

+In September 2002, Simon & Schuster UK published tie-in books based on some of the episodes, A Tail of Two Kitties, Hexcalibur, Brina Baby, and I Got Glue Babe.
+The only new original books published were Sabrina's Bindi Magic (the only story not based on any episode of the series) and Sabrina Through the Year.

 Video games

-On August 17, 2000, Simon & Schuster Interactive's Knowledge Adventure and Havas Interactive officially announced the video game Sabrina The Animated Series: Magical Adventure for the Microsoft Windows and Macintosh computer systems.
-It was released in October 2000, and followed by Sabrina The Animated Series: Zapped! for the Game Boy Color system, released on November 22, 2000.

-On September 4, 2001, it was announced that Simon & Schuster Interactive had acquired the rights to the series, under license from Viacom Consumer Products based on the video game license.
-They subsequently released Sabrina The Animated Series: Spooked! (which contains the first levels for Game Boy Color platform).
-It was released on November 6, 2001.